Start your day eating a healthy acai bowl or a crispy croissant with our guide on where to eat breakfast in Hong Kong

 Another healthy breakfast option in Hong Kong, Nood Food is the perfect stop-off post-gym and pre-work.
 We love their probiotic coconut yoghurt and selection of smoothies and juices, but they also offer a selection of hot options and coffee to takeaway or eat in.

 Hands up if you liked baked goods!
-Bakehouse in Wan Chai is all about creating steaming hot pastries and delicious goodies straight from the oven.
-We can’t get enough of their gorgeous danish pastries that are filled with fresh fruit; a great breakfast in Hong Kong for those who don’t have much time on their hands.
+Bakehouse is all about creating steaming hot pastries and delicious goodies straight from the oven.
+We can’t get enough of their gorgeous tarts and Danish pastries that are filled with fresh fruit – a brilliant breakfast in Hong Kong for those who don’t have much time on their hands.

 18. The Cupping Room